LATEST ARTICLE

 Target Code Generation

-Symbol Table
+The Symbol Table

-Advantage of Compiler
+Advantages of a Compiler

-Disadvantage of Compiler
+Disadvantages of a Compiler

 Conclusion